Elizabeth Seymour, Lady Cromwell: Seymour family

 Of the ten children born at Wulfhall, six survived:– three sons: Edward, Henry and Thomas, and three daughters: Jane, Elizabeth and Dorothy.
 Edward, Thomas, Jane and Elizabeth were courtiers.
 Edward and Thomas were both executed during the reign of Edward VI.
 Henry Seymour, who did not share his brothers' ambition, escaped their fate.

 Early life

 Elizabeth Seymour was born about 1518, probably at Wulfhall.
+Historian Elizabeth Norton in Jane Seymour: Patronage, Material Culture and Image Crafting (2026) argues that Elizabeth was the eldest daughter of Sir John Seymour and Margery Wentworth, born about 1510, and consequently around ten years older than her second husband, Gregory Cromwell.
+Norton claims that ″Margery Wentworth named her four daughters after herself and her three sisters.″ The eldest of Margery's sisters was Elizabeth Wentworth, who was still living in 1542.
+However, two other women also shared the name: Sir John Seymour’s mother, Elizabeth Darrell {d.
+29 July 1537), who lived with the family at Wolfhall, and ″Margery’s high-profile stepmother″, Elizabeth, Lady Scrope, who died on 7 September 1517.

 Her letters to Thomas Cromwell and Henry VIII show that she was both intelligent and astute.
 She was also skilled in needlework.
 She played a brief but prominent role in the 1530s and 1540s, during the rise to power of her father-in-law, Thomas Cromwell, and her brother, Edward.
 Elizabeth and her sister, Jane, served in the household of Henry VIII's second wife, Anne Boleyn, their second cousin.
 She married three times and by her first two marriages had seven children.
 She is best known as the wife of Gregory Cromwell.